Sample Answer

 Table 2: Plan 1 – Level Aggregate Plan

-Since the production rate per employee during regular time is 20.666 units per period, the requirement for this plan is 228 employees.
+Since the production rate per employee during regular time is 20.666 units per period, this plan requires 228 employees.
 Therefore, an additional 18 employees are needed.

-- If this plan was implemented, there would be an increase in holding costs in the future as the plan creates a high inventory level after the first three periods.
+• If this plan were implemented, there would be an increase in holding costs in the future as the program creates a high inventory level after the first three periods.

 From Table 2, the various costs are: